 It was a huge challenge selling water to the French, who drank mainly wine.
 Suffering from a lack of funds, Perrier met St John Harmsworth.
 In 1903, Harmsworth bought the doctor’s shares and re-named the spring after the man who had done so much for the spring.
 Harmsworth then designed the iconic shape of the Perrier bottle, drawing his inspiration from the Indian exercise clubs that he used to keep in shape.

 1905 – Purveyor by Appointment to his Majesty the King of England

 Harmsworth opened the door to the British Empire.
 His idea was to convince the British army in the Indies of the unique qualities contained within his bottle.
 After becoming widely known in the colonies, Perrier water was enjoyed at Buckingham Palace and, in 1905, Harmsworth gained the title of “Purveyor by Appointment to his Majesty the King of England”.
 Then, in 1908, at the Franco-British exhibition in London, Perrier water was awarded the Grand Prize for Mineral Water Sale of the Year (Grand Prix des EauxMinéralesVente de l’Année), having sold 5 million bottles.
 At that time, Perrier was better known in London, Delhi, and Singapore than in Paris.

 Abbey Cooks Entertain

 With 220 traditional Downton era recipes with a modern twist, this is a great book to create some simple or complex dishes for your Mary or Anna.
-This 432 page ebook sells for $7.95.
-Book sales help offset my costs in food, equipment and time to keep bringing you new dishes each week.
+Book sales help offset my costs in food, equipment and time to keep bringing you new dishes on a regular basis.